Streaming Media Players: Which One Should You Get?

 Roku, Apple TV, Amazon Fire TV, and Chromecast

-Please also note that these boxes don’t record.
+These boxes don’t record.
 If you want recording capability, check out my page on DVRs that you can use with an antenna.

 Disclosure: Some of the links on this page are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 I test or research each product or service before endorsing.
 This site is not owned by any retailer or manufacturer.
 I own this site and the opinions expressed here are mine.
 As an Amazon Associate, I earn from qualifying purchases.

-My Quick Recommendation: Roku
+My Quick Recommendation for Most People: Roku

 These are all good boxes, but my recommendation for most folks is Roku.
 It has the most channels, a handy voice search feature, and headphone output on the remote.
-Amazon Fire TV is also good, and a lot of folks swear by it.
-Chromecast is good for more geeky folks who don’t mind using their computer with their TVs.

 Roku Ultra